Volvo

 After the 1984 season this car was purchased by Mark

-Petch and brought to New Zealand, where on its first
+Petch and brought to New Zealand, where it raced in the 1985 Nissan 500 on February 3, 1985, in Wellington, New

 ![]() |